vercel/next.js/docs/authentication.md

 # Authentication

 Authentication verifies who a user is, while authorization controls what a user can access.
-Next.js supports authentication patterns for both [Pages](/docs/basic-features/pages.md) and [API Routes](/docs/api-routes/introduction.md).
+Next.js supports multiple authentication patterns, each designed for different use cases.
 This page will go through each case so that you can choose based on your constraints.

-## Authenticating Pages
+## Authentication Patterns

-The first step to adding authentication to your page is to identify the [data-fetching strategy](/docs/basic-features/data-fetching.md) you want.
+The first step to identifying which authentication pattern you need is understanding the [data-fetching strategy](/docs/basic-features/data-fetching.md) you want.
 We can then determine which authentication providers support this strategy.
-The authentication patterns for each strategy are:
+There are two main patterns:

-- Use [static generation (recommended)](/docs/basic-features/pages.md#static-generation-recommended) to server-render a loading state, then fetch the user data and authenticated content client-side.
-Additional navigations using [`next/link`](/docs/api-reference/next/link.md) or [`next/router`](/docs/api-reference/next/router.md) will not need to re-fetch user data.
+- Use [static generation](/docs/basic-features/pages.md#static-generation-recommended) to server-render a loading state, followed by fetching user data client-side.
-- Fetch user data and authenticated content [server-side](/docs/basic-features/pages.md#server-side-rendering) to eliminate the initial flash of loading state.
+- Fetch user data [server-side](/docs/basic-features/pages.md#server-side-rendering) to eliminate a flash of unauthenticated content.

-### Statically Generated Pages
+### Authenticating Statically Generated Pages

 Next.js automatically determines that a page is static if there are no blocking data requirements.
 This means the absence of [`getServerSideProps`](/docs/basic-features/data-fetching.md#getserversideprops-server-side-rendering) and `getInitialProps` in the page.
 Instead, your page can render a loading state from the server, followed by fetching the user client-side.